 A parent’s guide to Mall of America – The scoop on kid-friendly stores

-The mall of America has a Disney Store and a LEGO Store.
+The mall of America has a LEGO Store and an M&M Store.
 Even if you don’t buy anything, these are a lot of fun for kids to poke around in.
 I’m sad to say that the American Girl store is now closed.

 You can also shop in the Crayola Store without paying for The Crayola Experience but if you’ve got a couple of hours to spend, the Crayola Experience is really fun.
 There’s also an Alpaca Store that would be fun to check out – we walked by it a couple of times and never made it in.